 - Subject to revocation, we entitle the buyer to collect the claims assigned under the above paragraphs.
 We shall not make any use of the right to collect as long as the buyer meets his payment obligations, also towards third parties.
 If requested by us, the buyer must name the debtor of an assigned claim and furnish comprehensive particulars – whereby it will not be sufficient to give us access to the account and business documents – and to notify the debtor of such assignment.
 We are entitled to also notify the debtor of the assignment ourselves.
-Upon a cessation of payments, an application for or opening of insolvency proceedings or the execution of a extrajudicial settlement procedure with the creditors regarding the clearance of debts, the rights of the buyer to sell, use or install the goods subject to retention of title, and the authorisation to collect the assigned claims shall cease.
+Upon a cessation of payments, an application for or opening of insolvency proceedings or the execution of a extrajudicial settlement procedure with the creditors regarding the clearance of debts, the rights of the buyer to sell, use or install the goods subject to retention of title, and the authorization to collect the assigned claims shall cease.

-- The buyer shall inform us immediately of any third party execution proceedings referring to the goods subject to retention of title or the claims assigned (in advance), while handing over the documents necessary for an objection.
+- The buyer shall inform us immediately of any third-party execution proceedings referring to the goods subject to retention of title or the claims assigned (in advance), while handing over the documents necessary for an objection.

 - If the buyer is in default of payment, we shall be entitled to take back the goods subject to retention of title after a first reminder, and the buyer shall be obliged to surrender such goods.
 The buyer grants us the right to enter his premises, to mark or remove the goods supplied.
 The buyer shall bear the costs of the return.